shixingxing/Duix-Mobile/duix-android/dh_aigc_android/README_en.md

 **Call Example**:

-Use `DUIXRenderer` and `DUIXTextureView` to implement simple rendering.
-The `DUIXTextureView` supports transparent channels to set the background and foreground freely.
+Use `DUIXRenderer` and `DUIXTextureView` to quickly implement rendering.
+These controls support transparency and can freely set the background and foreground.

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {